Project Length Custom Length

 MEMORY WIRE CUTTERS

-Also known as Shears are made from strong tempered metal designed for cutting through Memory Wire.
+Also known as Hard Wire Shears they are made from strong tempered metal designed for cutting through Memory Wire.
 Don’t use normal cutters for cutting this wire as it will blunt your tools and run the risk of injury squeezing too hard and seeing pieces of wire fly away.

 Opaque coatings that include gunmetal, bronze, gold, silver, copper, antique gold, or antique silver giving a shiny metal like surface to beads